There's the Rub (Shameless): Plot

 Lip and Debbie (Emma Kenney) visit Lloyd (Harry Hamlin) to check if he saw Ian, and he reveals that Ian stayed with him until his erratic behavior prompted him to kick him out.
 He claims he now lives with Monica at an abandoned house, but only a woman is living there; she gives them the address of Ian's new job as a bartender at a gay club.
 They finally reunite with Ian, but he avoids Lip's interrogation regarding his fake ID.
 Cornered once again by Alan, Kevin manages to settle his debt by giving him and his friend free service for masturbation through his new partnership with Mickey (Noel Fisher).

 Fiona awkwardly returns to work, where her co-workers throw her a birthday party.
 She meets with Mike at her office, explaining her decision was to prove that he did not deserve him.
 Mike does not fire her, but demotes her to accountant management as he does not want to see her more often.
-Robbie surprises Fiona by showing up at her house and giving her cocaine as a present, but she kicks him instead.
+Robbie surprises Fiona by showing up at her house and giving her cocaine as a present, but she kicks him out instead.
 Nevertheless, Fiona throws a party and decides to snort the cocaine, which she later shares with Kevin.
 As Lip and Debbie arrive, Debbie is horrified to discover that Liam had accidentally snorted some of the cocaine and has lost consciousness.
 As Liam is taken to the hospital, the police arrive at the sweat lodge to inform Frank, only to find that he has passed out.
 At the hospital, officers arrest Fiona, who cries as she is driven away in the police cruiser.